wmcbrine/MultiMail/README.md

 Toth Istvan.
 John Zero was the maintainer for versions 0.2 through 0.6;
 since version 0.7, the maintainer is William McBrine <wmcbrine@gmail.com>.

-Additional code has been contributed by Peter Karlsson, Mark D. Rejhon, Ingo Brueckl, Robert Vukovic, and Frederic Cambus.
+Additional code has been contributed by Peter Krefting, Mark D. Rejhon, Ingo Brueckl, Robert Vukovic, and Frederic Cambus.

 Bug reports and suggestions are noted in the [HISTORY](HISTORY.md) file.